keu/docs/software_versioned_docs/version-0.16/cli-reference.md

 To identify your Deployment's release name, go to **Settings** > **Basics** > **Release Name** in the Software UI or run `astro deployment list`.

-If you run `astro deploy` without specifying `your-deployment-release-name`, the Astronomer Software CLI will list all Airflow Deployments in your Workspace to choose from.
+If you run `astro deploy` without specifying `your-deployment-release-name`, the Astronomer CLI will list all Airflow Deployments in your Workspace to choose from.

 ### Flags